websockets/ws/README.md

 [![Build Status](https://secure.travis-ci.org/einaros/ws.png)](http://travis-ci.org/einaros/ws)

-# ws: a node.js websocket implementation #
+# ws: a node.js websocket library #

-`ws` is a simple to use websocket implementation, up-to-date against RFC-6455.
+`ws` is a simple to use websocket implementation, up-to-date against RFC-6455, and [probably the fastest WebSocket library for node.js](http://hobbycoding.posterous.com/the-fastest-websocket-module-for-nodejs).

-It is probably also the fastest websocket library running on node.js (http://hobbycoding.posterous.com/the-fastest-websocket-module-for-nodejs).

 Passes the quite extensible Autobahn test suite.
 See http://einaros.github.com/ws for the full reports.

-The module also comes with a command line utility, `wscat`, which can either act as a server (--listen), or client (--connect); Use it to debug simple websocket services.
+Comes with a command line utility, `wscat`, which can either act as a server (--listen), or client (--connect); Use it to debug simple websocket services.

 ## Protocol support ##